 If you know your child is prone to allergic conjunctivitis, keep windows and doors closed on days when the pollen is heavy, and dust and vacuum frequently to limit allergy triggers in the home.
 Irritant conjunctivitis can only be prevented by avoiding the irritating causes.

-Pinkeye caused by a virus usually goes away on its own without any treatment.
-If a doctor suspects that the pinkeye has been caused by a bacterial infection, antibiotic eye drops or ointment will be prescribed.
+Pinkeye caused by a virus usually goes away without any treatment.
+If a doctor thinks that the pinkeye is due to a bacterial infection, antibiotic eye drops or ointment will be prescribed.

 Sometimes it can be a challenge to get kids to tolerate eye drops several times a day.
 If you're having trouble, put the drops on the inner corner of your child's closed eye — when the child opens the eye, the medicine will flow into it.
 If you continue to have trouble with drops, ask the doctor about antibiotic ointment.
 It can be applied in a thin layer where the eyelids meet, and will melt and enter the eye.

-If your child has allergic conjunctivitis, your doctor may prescribe anti-allergy medication, which comes in the form of pills, liquid, or eye drops.
+If your child has allergic conjunctivitis, your doctor may prescribe anti-allergy medicine, which comes in the form of pills, liquid, or eye drops.

-Cool or warm compresses and acetaminophen or ibuprofen may make a child with pinkeye feel more comfortable.
-You can clean the edges of the infected eye carefully with warm water and gauze or cotton balls.
+Using cool or warm compresses on the eyes and giving acetaminophen or ibuprofen may make your child more comfortable.
+Clean the edges of the infected eye carefully with warm water and gauze or cotton balls.
 This can also remove the crusts of dried discharge that may cause the eyelids to stick together first thing in the morning.

 When to Call the Doctor

 If you think your child has pinkeye, it's important to contact your doctor to learn what's causing it and how to treat it.
-Other serious eye conditions can mimic conjunctivitis, so a child who complains of severe pain, changes in eyesight, swelling around the eyes, or sensitivity to light should be examined.
+Other serious eye conditions can have similar symptoms, so a child who complains of severe pain, changes in eyesight, swelling around the eyes, or sensitivity to light should be examined.
 If the pinkeye does not improve after 2 to 3 days of treatment, or after a week when left untreated, call your doctor.

 If your child has pinkeye and starts to develop increased swelling, redness, and tenderness in the eyelids and around the eye, along with a fever, call your doctor.
-Those symptoms may mean the infection has started to spread beyond the conjunctiva and will require additional treatment.
+Those symptoms may mean the infection has started to spread beyond the conjunctiva and will need further treatment.

 |Centers for Disease Control and Prevention (CDC) The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.|